 Finished bunting 1 triangle: 15cm wide x 14 cm long

-Gauge: 7 sts and 8 rows = 5cm x 5cm using dc.
+Gauge: 7 sts and 8 rows = 5cm x 5cm.

 Stitches and Abbreviations

 This pattern uses UK crochet terms throughout.
+For US terms, replace the dc stitches with sc stitches.

 Yarn A – main colour white